 Full descriptions of all modules are available on the Module Menu on the Trinity Laban website.

-Core modules include Research Methods and an in-depth independent research Project undertaken at Trinity Laban.
+Core modules include Research Lab and an in-depth independent research Project undertaken at Trinity Laban.
 This may take the form of a performance, a lecture demonstration, a written dissertation, or a mixed mode project.

 Delivered by Independent Dance at Siobhan Davies Studios, the Embodied Practice module aims to deepen and extend your embodied understanding of your own movement practice, to consider this within a wide cross-disciplinary framework of enquiry, and give you the opportunity to research your own area of interest.
 Building on this, the subsequent module called Investigative Practice is an intensive creative project, allowing you to challenge your own making/performing/research through an encounter with the practice and ideas of an artist/choreographer of international significance such as Siobhan Davies, Rosemary Lee, or an international guest.